Need help? We are available to speak to you 7 days a weekRead More

 Implications of relationship ending on a partner visa in Australia

 Navigating the complexities of partner visas in Australia can be daunting, especially when faced with the uncertainty of a relationship ending unexpectedly.
 Partner visas are exclusively granted to genuine and committed relationships.
-However, we recognize that not all relationships unfold as anticipated, for various reasons.
+However, we recognise that not all relationships unfold as anticipated, for various reasons.
 If you find yourself on a partner visa and your relationship comes to an end, it's crucial to understand your rights and options.
 Our Australian Migration Lawyers understand the stress and confusion this situation can bring.
 That's why we're here to guide you through the implications and potential pathways forward.

 The consequences of a relationship termination while holding a partner visa hinge on whether the visa is temporary or permanent, as well as the reasons behind the breakup, as recognised by the Department of Home Affairs.
 If the relationship breakdown aligns with one of the Department's accepted reasons, the implications may differ.